Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 1. Web application accessing resource servers.
 1. Accessing a resource server.
 1. Resource server accessing other resource servers.
-1. Web application and Resource server in the same application.
+1. Web application and Resource server in one application.

 ### Accessing a web application